chickensoft-games/LogicBlocks/README.md

   ![LightSwitch state diagram](docs/light_switch.png)

 > [!NOTE]
-> To tell the LogicBlocks diagram generator to make a state diagram of your logic block, simply add a `[StateDiagram(typeof(YourLogicBlockState))]` attribute to it.
+> To tell the LogicBlocks diagram generator to make a state diagram of your logic block, simply add a `[LogicBlock(typeof(YourLogicBlockState))]` attribute to it.

 ## 👷 How Do You Use a Logic Block?